OPA Use Cases in Terraform

 1. Undefined

-OPA validation is JSON-based, so for each Terraform validation target, the output must be JSON.
+OPA validation is JSON-based, so for each Terraform validation target, it must be output as JSON.

-Terraform generally validates the following types of things:
+Terraform generally verifies the following types of things:

 • state JSON